gcaglio/gCenter/README.md

 # What is gCenter
-Simple interface to monitor and manage ESXi hosts. <br/>
+Free, open source, light interface to manage Vmware ESXi hosts and virtual machines.<br/>
 It will be a long road, getting from there to here...

 # Requirements